RTRC4/ucl_project/README.md

 reported company EPS.

 Target data
 The target data is the quarterly reported EPS for the stocks of the S&P 500.
-The data runs from the beginning of .
-For each when building predictions, the stocks are first tested for stationarity.
+For each target when building predictions, the stocks are first tested for stationarity.
 The 12 month difference is calculated, as well as the 12 month percentage change.
 Both changes are tested for stationarity using the Augmented Dickey-Fuller test.
 If neither changes are stationary, the target is discarded.
 If only one change is stationary, the stationary change is used when modelling.
 If both changes are stationary, the least volatile change is used when modelling.

 Features
 A high-dimensional feature space consisting of IBES consensus estimates, stock